thedataquarry/zola-blog/content/posts/towards-a-unified-python-toolchain/index.md

 ### The early days: `easy_install`

 When I first began using Python in early 2009, the Python Package Index (PyPI) and `pip` weren't mature (`pip` had only just come out a few months before), and the only way to install packages was by either manually downloading the source and running `setup.py`, or use the `easy_install` utility. `easy_install` had some benefits, but came with a host of problems[^3].
-It didn't have a way to _uninstall_ packages, and it didn't have a way to reproducibly and reliably install the right versions of libraries via a `requirements.txt` file. `pip` was created to solve these problems, and it did so admirably well.
+It didn't have a way to _uninstall_ packages, and it also didn't have a way to reproducibly and reliably pin the right versions of dependencies like `pip` did via a `requirements.txt` file when it came out.

 `pip` was a huge step forward for the Python community, and it quickly became the de-facto package manager for Python.
 It was so good that it was eventually incorporated into the Python standard library, shipping with every default distribution of Python native to unix operating systems.

 ### The conda affliction

-The package manager `conda`, was developed to solve dependency resolution and library compilation challenges in the scientific Python ecosystem, which made sense when key libraries like `numpy` and `scipy` simply didn't compile on certain operating systems via `pip`.
-However, in hindsight, as `pip` became more and more mature, it's clear that `conda` further fragmented the Python user community, because it introduced a new package and environment manager totally distinct from `pip`.
+The package manager `conda` was developed to solve dependency resolution and library compilation challenges in the scientific Python ecosystem, which made sense when key libraries like `numpy` and `scipy` simply didn't compile on certain operating systems via `pip`.
+However, in hindsight, as `pip` became more and more mature, it's clear that `conda` further fragmented the Python user community because it introduced a new package and environment manager totally distinct from `pip`.
 It also used an entirely different repository for new, up and coming libraries (`conda-forge`), so every library maintainer who released a new package on PyPI to be installable via `pip` had to also release the same package on `conda-forge` to be installable via `conda`.
 If you've worked on large Python codebases, especially those that involve scientific computing, you likely faced the issue of `conda` environments and `pip` environments not playing well together, forcing your to either migrate your entire codebase into one ecosystem or the other.

 I've always found it tragic that an entire generation of scientific Python developers came into the Python ecosystem circa 2010-2020 and only knew `conda` as their go-to Python dependency management tool.
 In all my time using Python over the last 15 years, I've found that "regular" software engineers or backend developers never wanted/used `conda`, preferring other alternatives, and so I've seen my fair share of teams that are a mix of scientific developers and software engineers who have to painstakingly stitch together their workflows because they simply cannot agree on a single toolchain.